aLLod1n/aLLod1n/README.md

 ---

 🔭 I’m currently working on:
-- **Aviafy**: A travel platform developed from scratch using the MERN stack, which is now in full production.
+- **Aviafy**: A travel platform developed from scratch using the MERN stack, now in full production.
 - **Zaimyinfo.kz**: A platform to compare credit company offers, helping users find the best deals in Kazakhstan.

 ## 🌱 Currently Learning